Zeta Phi Eta: Symbols

 The cameo and pearl pin of Alpha became the national fraternity's official badge, and the shield and torch of Beta became its coat of arms.
 The Zeta Phi Eta badge is a rose-colored cameo upon which is carved the Greek letters "ΖΦΗ" in white, surrounded by 23 pearls.

 The fraternity's colors are rose and white.
 Its flower is the "La France" rose.
 Its magazine is The Cameo, along with occasionally a Prospectus and Pledge Manual.

 Activities

 In 1955, the Zeta Phi Eta Foundation was established to contribute to "worthy speech and drama projects".
 One long-term project initiated by the Zeta alumnae in 1960 was a full-scale nationwide tape recording program for the Library of Congress, recording tapes of published works for access by blind patrons.
 Another national project, Graduate Assistantship Opportunities, was designed to provide professional guidance to senior members of campus chapters upon entering graduate school.

 Membership

 While originally established as a women-exclusive sorority, Zeta Phi Eta began extending its membership to male students in 1975.
 Since its founding, Zeta Phi Eta membership has expanded to welcome undergraduate and graduate students focusing on a wide range of communications-related fields.
-These include creative writing, drama, English literature, graphic design, journalism, language studies, marketing, photography, political science, public relations, and speech pathology.
+These include creative writing, drama, English literature, graphic design, journalism, language studies, marketing, photography, political science, public relations, and speech language pathology.